PARK, ORDER, PAY AND GET LOADED!

 If you have a pickup truck or trailer, you can come to our facility, order and pay for your product and we'll load your order right away.
 It only takes a few minutes.
 Please do not park in the loading area.
 Ample parking is available for pickup trucks in front of the sales office and trailers can park in a designated area along the side of our driveway.

-Most customers like to pick up materials because it allows them to use their truck like a wheelbarrow, driving around their yards and spreading off their trucks.
+Some customers like to pick up materials because it allows them to use their truck like a wheelbarrow, driving around their yards and spreading off their trucks.
 If the terrain of your yard allows this, it may be the way to go.
-Otherwise, you may be able to schedule a delivery from us and resort to wheel barrowing it around from a pile we’ll deposit on your driveway.
+Otherwise, you may be able to schedule a delivery from us and use a wheel barrow to move your mulch around from a pile at a time.

 Very capable and highly trained employees perform our loading operation.
 All assigned personnel undergo a two-week training program and must demonstrate knowledge and skills in all facets of skid steer operation and safety before they can load you.
 Most of our staff has several years of experience and tens of thousands of loading operations behind them.
 We can assure you your vehicle will be loaded with the utmost care and safety.